Empire Girls: Julissa and Adrienne: Background

-Julissa and Adrienne met on the set of the 2006 film All You've Got, where they become fast friends to the point of sharing Adrienne's larger trailer.
+Julissa and Adrienne met on the set of the 2006 television film All You've Got, where they become fast friends to the point of sharing Adrienne's larger trailer.
 Since then, they have supported each other through trials and tribulations in life and love.
 Julissa has hosted several programs for young adults on networks like MTV, BET, and more, including shows like 106 & Park and The Jersey Shore Aftershow.
 Her ultimate goal is to be a major talk show personality, like Oprah Winfrey.
 Adrienne has had success as a singer for pop groups 3LW and The Cheetah Girls, as well as an actress.
 Adrienne's inspiration is Jennifer Lopez, and solidifying her solo singing career is her primary objective.
 In addition to their career aspirations, the girls are eager to find the right guy to settle down with.
 Both have high profile exes in the world of sports and entertainment, and try to put their romantic pasts behind them.